Is online learning for you?

 Because online course listings change every semester, the best place to see if a course is offered online is in My Akron.

 The University of Akron uses the Desire2Learn platform for its online learning classes.
 Our branded version of that software is called Brightspace.
-If you are unsure if you have the vocabulary or skills necessary to take an online class, browse through the Springboard! documentation and see if you understand the mechanics of how you will communicate with your classmates and instructor.
+If you are unsure if you have the vocabulary or skills necessary to take an online class, browse through the Brightspace documentation and see if you understand the mechanics of how you will communicate with your classmates and instructor.
 This information and the Atomic Learning tutorials in My Akron will also show you how you will turn in assignments and take quizzes.
 This website should address some of your concerns and questions as you contemplate taking an online course.
 If you have additional questions, please contact the instructor of the course.

 - Assessment and Evaluation

 Offering more programs via alternative methods (e.g., fully online, through distance education classrooms, and through blended means) better meets the needs of today's students.